-The Group currently analyses the impact of the new standard on the consolidated financial statements.
-As at the date of drawing up these consolidated financial statements, IFRS 13 has not been yet endorsed by the European Union.
+The Company currently analyses the impact of the new standard on the financial statements.
+As at the date of drawing up the present financial statements, IFRS 13 has not been yet endorsed by the European Union.

-Amendments to IAS 1 "Presentation of Financial Statements" published in June 2011
+• Amendments to IAS 1 "Presentation of Financial Statements" published in June 2011